On Interacting Higher Spin Bosonic Gauge Fields in BRST-antifield Formalism: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Takanori Fujiwara, Yoshifumi Hyakutake and Sota Hanazawa for useful comments.
+The authors would like to thank Takanori Fujiwara, Yoshifumi Hyakutake, and Sota Hanazawa for useful comments.
 They also thank Taichiro Kugo for wonderful and stimulating lectures on the quantum theory of gauge fields given at Ibaraki University.
 They also thank the Yukawa Institute for Theoretical Physics at Kyoto University.
-Discussions during the YITP Workshop ``Strings and Fields 2019'' 19-23 August, 2019 was useful to complete this work.
-They would like to appreciate the organizers of the workshop ``The 29th Workshop on General Relativity and Gravitation in Japan'' held at Kobe University, 25-29 November 2019, and the conference ``KEK Theory Workshop 2019" held at KEK theory center, Tsukuba, 3-6 December 2019, for their kind hospitality.
+Discussions during the YITP Workshop ``Strings and Fields 2019,'' 19-23 August 2019 were useful in completing this work.
+They would like to acknowledge the organizers of ``The 29th Workshop on General Relativity and Gravitation in Japan'' held at Kobe University, 25-29 November 2019, and the conference ``KEK Theory Workshop 2019" held at the KEK theory center, Tsukuba, 3-6 December 2019, for their kind hospitality.
 In these workshops, H.S. reported preliminary results summarized in this paper.